MuratYasar/ContactList/README.md

 ![14-NewReport](https://user-images.githubusercontent.com/3499585/156455420-ad04a4ce-02f0-476f-bcfe-7dff0ec02123.png)

 ##
-I hope I was able to help those who want to review this type of application as a whole.
+I hope, I was able to help those who want to review this type of application as a whole.

 ## Thank you.